Fennel Essential Oil, Sweet

 In Chinese medicine, Fennel Essential Oil stimulates the flow of Qi-energy in the stomach and intestines.
 The oil can be used to relieve indigestion, nausea, bloating, and stomach gas.
 Fennel Essential Oil can regulate Qi-energy in the chest to remove cold moisture.
 It helps rid the body of stagnant fluids and fats and may be useful for water retention, cellulite and obesity.
 Fennel Essential Oil relate it closely to the Earth Element and the intellect.

-Psychologically, Fennel Essential Oil can encourage expression of feelings and clears a stagnant mind.
+Psychologically, Sweet Fennel Essential Oil can encourage expression of feelings and clears a stagnant mind.
 It helps with creativity and confidence.

 - Do not take essential oils internally.